oarkflow/secretr/README.md

 # Secretr

 Secretr is a secure secret management tool implemented in Go.
-It provides encrypted storage, secure access, backup/restore features, and CLI/API interfaces to manage secrets.
+It provides encrypted storage, secure access, backup/restore features, CLI/API interfaces to manage secrets, and encrypted file storage with image rendering capabilities.

 ## Features